abeln94/Videojuegos20_21/API.md

 This file contains a description of how the json files need to be in order to be played

-All the files need to be inside a folder in the same directory as the Engine jar.
-In order to load the game simple pass the name of the folder to the jar.
-If no name is configured it will default to `data`
+All the files need to be inside a folder, preferably in the same directory as the Engine jar.
+In order to load the game simple pass the path to the folder to the jar (either relative or absolute, no ending '/' char).
+For example " my_game_data" or "/users/home/my_game_data" or "C:\user\my_game_data".
+If no name is configured it will default to `data`, which will try to load a game in a folder named data in the same directory as the jar.

 ## Files